The American Legion was chartered and incorporated by Congress in 1919 "For God And Country" as

 In the spirit of "Service Not Self", the mission of The American Legion Auxiliary is to support the American

 Legion and to honor the sacrifice of those who serve by enhancing the lives of our veterans, military, and their families,

 both at home and abroad.
-For God and Country, we advocate for veterans, educate our citizens, mentor youth, and promote
+For God and Country since 1919, we advocate for veterans, educate our citizens, mentor youth,

 To learn more about the American Legion, American Legion Auxiliary and some of our programs,

 American Legion Auxiliary Membership

 American Legion Riders Overview